 Other Over the counter products cost

 There is a huge variety of whitening products available in the market these days.
-Apart from strips, one can also find quick to use products such as gums, mouthwashes, etc. The average price of whitening mouthwashes lies somewhere between $7 to $30 according to the brand you choose.
-On the contrary, you can also find certain gums in the market that contain whitening ingredients.
-The average price of these gums is $2 to $15 and again it depends on the brand you buy.
+Apart from strips, one can also find quick to use products such as gums, mouthwashes, etc. Whitening mouthwashes are sold over the counter worldwide, with retail prices that depend on the brand you choose.
+On the contrary, you can also find certain gums in the market that contain whitening ingredients, and their retail price again depends on the brand and country you buy them in.
 Most of them contain an ingredient called xylitol, a natural sugar alcohol found in certain fruits and vegetables.
 Research shows that it prevents tooth decay and since it does not contain any artificial whiteners, it does not have any adverse effects on one’s health.

 What is the average cost of teeth whitening?